 Your shopping cart is empty.

 I am an invisibly disabled dork who has been doodling since I was a disastrously misunderstood female child.
-After spending my adolescence living in a car or sleeping on a drug dealer's couch, and working in fast food but making a far more livable living on the streets, when I turned 18, I applied to a college accounting program because I was tired of starving.
-After years of trying to be an accountant, in 2022 I left my job to become the full-time caretaker of my elderly, disabled in-laws, and began pursuing my passion in art as a means of supporting family from home.
+After 6 years of working as the budget technician for the Disabled Students Programs & Services at Fresno City College, in 2022 I left to become the full-time caretaker of my elderly in-laws, and began pursuing my passion in art as a means of supporting my family from home.
+I also volunteer remotely for Trans-E-Motion, a transgender resource and advocacy organization serving California's Central Valley.

 My education in art started with experimentation, moving on to a pile of used books, and then to online tutorials.
 Today, I'm currently enrolled in the Milan Art Institute, where I'm studying oil painting and mixed media.